theseus-os/theseus-os.github.io/posts/2022-06-21-wasmtime-complete-no_std-port.md

 2. Enumerate the changes needed to build `wasmtime` on `no_std`*, and
 3. Itemize the dependencies/functionality that `wasmtime` requires from the underlying platform.

-While we don't intend this to be a porting tutorial, we do hope it makes it easier to port and run `wasmtime` on other platforms in the future.
+While we don't intend this to be a step-by-step porting tutorial, we do hope it makes it easier to port and run `wasmtime` on other platforms in the future.

 > **Why is there an asterisk** by `no_std`?
 >